mattsteeldue/small/README.md

 2. How can we be reasonably sure about the correctness of the solution?

-    We have to provid a complete set of successful tests, the algorithm is linear.
+    We have to provide a complete set of successful tests, the algorithm is linear.

 3. Discuss the space-time complexity of the proposed solution (both in general and language related)